cucapra/dahlia/docs/array-access-visualizer.md

 ---

 We have written a small library in Racket to provide visualization facilities for array accesses.
-This tool can be used while developing Fuse programs that make use of complicated array access patterns and views.
+This tool can be used while developing Dahlia programs that make use of complicated array access patterns and views.

 The library defines the wrapper `let/matrix` which allows defining matrices and defines C-like array access notation for those arrays.
-The `let/matrix` context also defines `---` that corresponds to the sequencing operator in Fuse.
+The `let/matrix` context also defines `---` that corresponds to the sequencing operator in Dahlia.

 To play with examples, open `tools/array-access-visualizer/examples.rkt` in [DrRacket][drracket] and click run.
 This will generate three sequences of